Aeronautics: The 19th century: Otto Lilienthal and the first human flights

-During the 19th century Cayley's ideas were refined, proved and expanded on, culminating in the works of Otto Lilienthal.
+During the 19th century, Cayley's ideas were further developed, tested, and formalised.
+Public and scientific interest in aeronautics grew during the Victorian era, with notable contributions from figures such as John Stringfellow, James Glaisher, Francis Wenham, and Frederick Brearey.
+Wenham, Glaisher, and Brearey co-founded the Aeronautical Society of Great Britain in 1866, together with the 8th Duke of Argyll.
+Although aeronautical research at the time remained largely experimental, the Society played an important role in promoting heavier-than-air flight, including through the First Aeronautical Exhibition held in 1868 at The Crystal Palace.

-Lilienthal was a German engineer and businessman who became known as the "flying man".
+These developments, along with growing international interest, helped lay the groundwork for the later work of Horatio Phillips among others, but more importantly of Otto Lilienthal, a German engineer and businessman who became known as the "flying man".
 He was the first person to make well-documented, repeated, successful flights with gliders, therefore making the idea of "heavier than air" a reality.
 Newspapers and magazines published photographs of Lilienthal gliding, favourably influencing public and scientific opinion about the possibility of flying machines becoming practical.

 His work led to the development of the modern wing.
 His flight attempts in Berlin in the year 1891 are seen as the beginning of human flight and the "Lilienthal Normalsegelapparat" is considered to be the first air plane in series production, making the Maschinenfabrik Otto Lilienthal in Berlin the first air plane production company in the world.
 Otto Lilienthal is often referred to as either the "father of aviation" or "father of flight".

-Other important investigators included Horatio Phillips.